-Reading now: Slope angle in construction – meaning, calculation, regulations
+Reading now: Slope angle in construction – definition, calculation and practical tips

 What is the angle of repose?